-This cat cafe is tres chic and incredibly popular among all of my cat-lovin’ homies in London.
+Because not surprisingly, this cat cafe is tres chic and incredibly popular among all of my cat-lovin’ homies in London.

 Yeah, choosing between a standard, 90-minute cat petting sesh for £15, and a scrumptious, 90-minute high tea for £30.

-Lady Dinah’s is closed on Wednesdays so no cat adoration then.
+However just as an FYI, Lady Dinah’s is closed on Wednesdays so no cat adoration then.

-Address: 152-154, Bethnal Green Road
+Address: 152-154, Bethnal Green Rd, London E2 6DG

-9. Shoreditch Grind
+14. Shoreditch Grind

-Shoreditch Grind is part trendy cafe part cocktail bar and part restaurant meets cool AF recording studio.
+Nestled along the Old Street roundabout, Shoreditch Grind is a part trendy cafe, part cocktail bar, and part restaurant meets cool AF recording studio.

-Basically the chicest place ever, but without being overly pretentious about it.
+So, this is basically the chicest place ever, but without being overly pretentious about it.

-I can’t really blame them since this cafe has innovative, decorative details, like a neon sign that says, “Sex, coffee, and rock and roll”.
+And honestly, I can’t really blame them since this cafe has innovative, decorative details, like a neon sign that says, “Sex, coffee, and rock and roll”.

 Especially since they serve totally hip, ultra-fab dishes like smashed avocado toast, hummus, cheeseburgers, chicken wings, fried chicken sandwiches, and more.

-They have crazy long hours and are open for like 18 hours a day.
+Plus, they have crazy long hours and are open for like 18 hours a day.

+And, added bonus?
 They literally roast their own coffee beans right around the corner.
 Legit, how cool is that??

-Address: 213 Old St, Old Street
+Address: 213 Old St, London EC1V 9NR

-10. The Attendant
+15. The Attendant

-This wonderfully unique, specialty coffee and brunch spot is a mere 5-minute walk from Oxford Street.
+Located in the heart of Fitzrovia, this wonderfully unique, specialty coffee and brunch spot is a mere 5-minute walk from Oxford Street.